Warumungu

 The Warumungu (or Warramunga) are a group of Aboriginal Australians of the Northern Territory.
 Today, Warumungu are mainly concentrated in the region of Tennant Creek and Alice Springs.
+Warumungu language calls Alice Springs Warm Springs, and this is its original name.

 Language

-Their language is Warumungu, belonging to the Pama–Nyungan family.
+Their language is Warumungu.
 It is similar to the Warlpiri spoken by the Warlpiri people.
 It is a suffixing language, in which verbs are formed by adding a tense suffix (although some verbs are formed by compounding a preverb).
 As are many of the surviving Indigenous Australian languages, the Warumungu language is undergoing rapid change.
 The morphology used by younger speakers differs significantly than the one used by older speakers.
-An example of a Warumungu sentence might be " apurtu im deya o warraku taun kana ", meaning " Father's mother, is she there, in town, or not? ".
+An example of a Warumungu sentence might be "apurtu im deya o warraku taun kana", meaning "Father's mother, is she there, in town, or not?".

-Warumungu is classified as a living language, but the number of speakers seemed to be decreasing quickly and by the mid-1950s, Australian linguist Robert Hoogenraad estimated that there were only about 700 people who could speak some Warumungu; by 2016, there were 320 speakers.
+Warumungu is classified as a living language, but the number of speakers seemed to be decreasing quickly and by the mid-1990s, Australian linguist Robert Hoogenraad estimated that there were only about 700 people who could speak some Warumungu; by 2016, there were 320 speakers.
 Speakers have been shifting to Kriol since 2007.
+Today the Warumungu estimate their speaker population to be 700 and increasing.